 National Inclusion Week at Macmillan

-National Inclusion week is from Monday 25 September to Friday 1 October.
+National Inclusion week is taking place 23 - 29 September 2024.
 Discover how Macmillan is working towards being an inclusive organisation.

 What is National Inclusion Week?